Velocity Drop in Agile: Root Cause Analysis

 - D.Schedule additional daily standups to increase communication

-Why A: Option A is correct because as a servant leader, the best course is to facilitate a retrospective to collaboratively identify root causes of the velocity drop, such as technical debt and unclear requirements, and then develop an improvement plan.
+Why A: As a servant leader, the best course is to facilitate a retrospective to collaboratively identify root causes of the velocity drop, such as technical debt and unclear requirements, and then develop an improvement plan.
 This aligns with the Agile principle of continuous improvement and empowers the team to address issues at their source rather than applying top-down fixes.

 Variation 2.
 Your agile team's velocity has dropped for the third consecutive sprint.
 The team members report feeling burned out and demotivated due to excessive overtime.
 What should the project manager do first?